ArtemSokolov/synExtra/README.md

 ## 3) Miscellaneous

-`synExtra` provides two additional utility functions: one to determine if something is a valid Synapse ID and another to retrieve the entity name by synapse ID.
-Similar to the above, both functions work seamlessly with individual IDs, lists and vectors.
+`synExtra` provides several additional utility functions.
+These allow you to
+* determine if something is a valid Synapse ID,
+* retrieve the entity name by Synapse ID,
+* and rename an entity identified by its Synapse ID.

 ``` R
 isSynID( "syn1234", "syn", "syn123ab" )